Medically reviewed on September 10, 2018

 Patients unable to inhale or exhale orally throughout the entire treatment period may use Pari-Baby nebulizer.
 Some patients may benefit from twice daily administration.

-Parapneumonic pleural effusions and empyemas (off-label use): Intrapleural: 5 mg (diluted in 30 mL of sterile water) administered twice daily >2 hours after each intrapleural alteplase dose (with a 1-hour dwell time for each drug) for a total of 3 days (Rahman, 2011).
-Some clinicians suggest consideration of fibrinolytic use in patients in whom treatment with at least 24 hours of chest tube drainage has failed and who are poor surgical candidates (Hamblin, 2010).
+Parapneumonic pleural effusions and empyemas (off-label use): Intrapleural: 5 mg twice daily.
+Administer >2 hours after each intrapleural alteplase dose (with a 1-hour dwell time for each drug) for a total of 3 days (Rahman 2011).
+Data from a single center study suggest that concurrent administration of alteplase and dornase alfa (with a 2-hour dwell time) is safe and effective (Majid 2016).